brandoncorbin/bootstrap-spacing/README.md

 ##Spacer

-Spacer is a margin that can be added to any element.
-By default spacer adds margin only to the top.
-Spacer defaults to the spacer-md.
+Spacer is top-margin that can be added to an element.
+Spacer will default to the spacer-md size.

 ```
 <div class="spacer spacer-sm">